BitcoinAndLightningLayerSpecs/lsp/LSPS0/README.md

 ##### Custom Errors

-[JSON-RPC](https://www.jsonrpc.org/specification#error_object) protocol defines the range of `-31999 to +32767` (inclusive) to be application defined errors.
+[JSON-RPC 2.0][] protocol defines the range of `-31999 to +32767` (inclusive) to be application defined errors.
-Each LSPS MUST use an error range of 100 error codes.
-The error range for each LSPS can be calculated as follow: `LSPS-number * 100 to LSPS-number * 100 + 99` (inclusive).
+Each LSPS is provided and MUST use an error range of 100 error codes.
+The range for each LSPS can be calculated as follow: `LSPS-number * 100 to LSPS-number * 100 + 99` (inclusive).

 For example:
 - LSPS0: `00000 to 00099`